 The emotional need for privacy is powerful.
 Individually and culturally, we continually construct personal-private boundaries, both psychological and physical.
 We rightly defend our privacy and, in the United States, the Fourth Amendment exists to protect it.
 Furthermore, the Fourth Amendment’s protections constrain the state, which can never secure absolute control so long as its citizens retain some privacy, a point underscored by George Orwell.4 The mere fight for privacy, or declaring something personal, is counterintuitively also a publicly political act.
 The personal is in this sense logically political.

 Perhaps worryingly, this implies also that nothing can be purely private, but all which is political and all which is personal occupy a spectrum.
 This personal-political spectrum shifts endlessly, according to culturally arbitrary standards.

 Liberal thinkers, too, generally recognize thresholds beyond which sex loses its private quality and enters public-political concern: Bring a child into the act, and all fifty states and most of the rest of the world rightly take umbrage.
-(Though it is still possible throughout the United States for children to marry young,6 sometimes after obvious statutory rape, thus absolving the rapist in the eyes of the law.)7 To damage children is to damage their families and communities, to damage their education, to damage their futures—and ultimately to damage all of society—the argument is a compelling one.
-No threshold of privacy, we would hope, justifies overt violence against children.
+(Though it is still possible throughout much of the United States for children to marry young,6 sometimes after obvious statutory rape, thus absolving the rapist in the eyes of the law.)7 To damage children is to damage their families and communities, to damage their education, to damage their futures—and ultimately to damage all of society; the argument for imposing on private matters between adults and children is a compelling one.
+No threshold of privacy, we would hope, justifies overt violence against the young.